Working With Dreams in Depth Therapy

 Dream work here involved staying close to the image rather than moving quickly to interpretation.
 For the client, the dream registered a shift away from familiar, defended identities toward a space where those rigid structures could begin to dissolve.
 In alchemical terms, this corresponds to solutio, the dissolving of forms that have become rigid.

-The blue substance did not declare itself.
-It waited.
-Rather than offering an explanation, the dream asked to be inhabited.
-The dream work was not to understand the image, but to remain present as the persona loosened and something new began to reorganize.
+Rather than offering an explanation, the dream asked to be sat with, looked at from different angles, and mirrored in the client’s thoughts and feelings.
+The work was not to understand the image literally, but to sit with it until the persona loosened and new pathways presented alternatives.

 ∴

-Working with dreams begins by writing them down, even in fragments.
+You don’t need a degree in psychology to start working with your dreams.
+First, you can train yourself to remember them and write them down, even in fragments.
 This slows the mind enough for the image to remain present.
-You aren’t looking for a polished narrative.
-You’re looking for the raw details.
+You aren’t looking for a polished narrative, just the raw details.

-In therapy, dream work involves tracking associations and noticing how an image resonates across daily life.
+Next, track your initial thoughts or gut reactions to images: themes, people, animals, landscapes, events etcetera.
+Notice how an image resonates, how it touches your past, present, or future.
 Patterns show themselves, figures return, and themes repeat.
 What once felt random begins to show its own logic.

 Some dreams offer a counterpoint to conscious perspective, revealing what has been overlooked or overemphasized.
 In this work, insight emerges through attention, amplification, and feeling.
 Dreams then become a continuing point of reference.
 At times, it feels less like we are interpreting the dream and more like the dream is reorganizing how we see.